All Episodes

 The poll also shows that Democrat candidates are poised to retain control of the Senate largely through the support of unmarried women and people of color.

-And I think, and this is at the top of my head, I think the last projection I saw from Silver was somebody correct me on this.
+And I think, in the top of my head, I think the last projection I saw from Silver was, somebody correct me on this.

-But unmarried women and members of the rising American electorate, that's in caps, rising American electorate defined as unmarried women, people of color, and voters between 18 and 29 also respond strongly to policies that help women and men in the working middle class.
+The poll shows that all likely voters care deeply about creating jobs and improving wages, but unmarried women and members of the rising American electorate, that's in caps, rising American electorate defined as unmarried women, people of color, and voters between 18 and 29, also respond strongly to policies that help women and men in the working middle class.

 Too bad no one's talking about that.